chrisackermannn/JavaPingingProject/README.md

 # JavaPingingProject
-pinging 2 computers in hjava
+pinging 2 computers in java